🔨📦🎙️_(:3」∠)_💦

 This is what I'll mention later, but I filled the gaps of the door with a gap sealing tape and partly attatched soundproof boards made of the leftovers of the sheet and panels.

-I was blown away when I saw the outcome before my very eyes that only doing so has a soundproofing effect equivalent to 5~7dB on average.
+I was blown away when I saw the outcome that they had a soundproofing effect equivalent to 5~7dB on average.

-Getting back on track, the booth ifself turns out to have an approximate 7dB soundproofing effect .
+Getting back on track, the booth ifself turned out to have an approximate 7dB soundproofing effect .

 In general, it's said that humans can distinguish a change in sound level from that of about 3dB and it feels like they become halved or doubled by that of about 10dB.
 5